List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#): Dial *#06# and verify the IMEI number matches the one in Settings > About Phone > IMEI, and if available, the original box.
-Mismatches mean the motherboard might have been replaced, a red flag.
+1. Check IMEI (*#06#): Dial this code to display the IMEI number.
+Verify it matches the IMEI in Settings > About Phone and on the original box.
+Mismatches mean the motherboard might have been replaced, which is a red flag.

-6. Test Front and Back Cameras: Open the camera app, test all modes (photo, video, portrait, zoom), check both front and back lenses for dust spots, focus issues, and OIS wobble.
+6. Test front and back cameras: Open the camera app, switch between all lenses (main, ultrawide, telephoto, macro), record video, and check for dust spots, focus issues, or OIS wobble.

-7. Verify Fingerprint Sensor: Register your fingerprint and test if it unlocks the phone quickly and consistently on the first try.
+7. Verify fingerprint sensor works: Set up a fingerprint and ensure the in-display sensor unlocks the phone quickly and consistently on the first try.

-8. Check for Screen Burn-in: Open a pure white image at full brightness and look for any persistent shadows or ghosting of icons (like the navigation bar) on the display.
+8. Check for screen burn-in: Open a pure white image at full brightness and look for any faint shadows, ghosting, or discoloration from static images.

-10. Check for Activation Lock / Google FRP: Ask the seller to factory reset the device in front of you and proceed with the initial setup to ensure no previous Google account is linked.
+10. Check if Google FRP is removed: Ask the seller to factory reset the phone in front of you.
+During setup, ensure it doesn’t ask for a previous Google account login.

-*#0*#Samsung full test menu — (May not work on Realme) Tests screen colors, touch, sensors, speaker, camera
+*#0*#Samsung full test menu (might not work on Realme)

 Insider Checks